 With today’s instruments, the buyer can customize many of the grand pianos with an array of decorative choices, including rare woods, stone inlays, gems, paintings, graphics, LED lights, custom colors, and more.

 Only the imagination is the limit for what can be done today.
 It’s fun to imagine what you can do with pianos this outstanding and avant garde.
+Just for fun, it’s a great game to imagine how pianos can enhance living room and music room spaces.
+By observing what famous designers and other piano owners have done, we get ideas of our own, for our own spaces.
 Obviously this Schimmel would be most at home in a super modern room, right?

 And what about this fantastic Fazioli?

 For a piano with a hefty price tag, and totally unique design, this Aria belongs somewhere with all the luxury elements to set it off.
 I could see it sliding comfortably into this dynamite Ferdavioli loft.

 Speaking of luxury, people who own yachts know that living well is a combination of style, décor, money, and purpose.
 The “living room” becomes an adventure on the high seas and the sky’s the limit.
 The way we see it, every yacht should have a designer piano:

 Imagine this Bluethner Lucid Hive piano aboard the superyacht designed by Zaha Hadid, below.

 While we have focused on living rooms, we cannot forget that some people have entertainment rooms, music rooms, and recreation rooms that happily accommodate a piano and even a piano bar.
 This fun Story & Clark piano bar would provide many good evenings of music and celebration.

 Let us not forget public places where music is enjoyed.